-In order for the Office of International Education to create a Form DS-2019 for a prospective Exchange Visitor, a Request for DS-2019 Form must be completed by the hiring department and sent to OIE.
+In order for the Office of International Education to create a Form DS-2019 for a prospective Exchange Visitor, a Request for DS-2019 must be made in iStart by the hiring department.

 J-1 visa holders engaged in research and/or teaching may remain in the United States for up to five years.

 Exchange Visitors who have been in the United States for more than six months are not eligible for the professor/research scholar category until they have been outside of the United States for the previous twelve months.